ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 - it will always return an HTTP 200 code to the client.
 - it only supports the HTTP POST method
 - it does not support incoming flowfiles.
 It can only be triggered from outside the flow.

-It does have some throttling capabilities and allows for source ip whitelisting.

 ### Processor configuration